Avoid These Metals for Your First Body Piercings

 Also, avoid fake gold jewelry made from other base metals, since they could contain unknown base metal and may corrode when exposed to body fluids.

-Lastly, sterling silver oxidizes when it contacts body tissues and fluids.
+Sterling silver is another metal for first-timers to avoid because it oxidizes when it contacts body tissues and fluids.
 Silver jewelry can often be safely worn in healed piercings, but it should never be worn in initial unhealed piercings.

 Other Metals to Avoid

 Some metals should be avoided for other reasons.
-Take gold filled jewelry.
-This jewelry isn't recommended for piercings because it could contain unknown base metals, and it's unclear how your body would react to them.
+Gold-filled jewelry isn't recommended for piercings because it could contain unknown base metals, and it's unclear how your body would react to them.

 Although 24k gold is often praised because it is the highest grade of gold, it should be avoided for piercings because it is generally too soft for jewelry.
-As a result, it will be easily damaged and not last long.
+As a result, it will be easily damaged, not lasting for the long run.

 Finally, non-stainless steel is not recommended for piercings.
 Instead, use surgical implant grade stainless steel.
 Also, avoid steel claiming to be "surgical steel," which is not verified as "implant grade surgical steel."